 If you cleaned your pond properly last fall, this greatly increases the chances that your fish will be fine.
 Many parasites and bacteria thrive in ponds with lots of sludge and organic matter at the left in the bottom.

 During the spring, water quality can also be a problem.
 The good bacteria that live your pond and filter (Nitrosomonas and Nitrobacter) that break down harmful ammonia and nitrites multiply very slowly compared to other bacteria, especially in cool water.
-It is always a good idea to feed your fish sparingly in the spring when temperatures are cool and monitor water quality (ammonia, nitrite and pH) with a water quality test kit.
+It is always a good idea to feed your fish sparingly in the spring when temperatures are cool and monitor water quality (ammonia, nitrite and pH) with a water quality Test Kit.

 Usually, once your pond warms up above 65 F, the chances of your fish becoming sick is much reduced.
 As long as proper pond maintenance is performed and water quality is maintained, you should enjoy a trouble free pod season.